Nervous or excited bowel movements

 Dear Down in the poops,

-When preparing to run away from a tiger or fight a bear, or any other type of stressor, it's not in the body's best interest to spend energy on digestion.
+When preparing to run away from a tiger or fight a bear, or any other type of stressor for that matter, it's not in the body's best interest to spend energy on digestion.
 Because the body needs all your blood and energy to fight or flee, digestion often stops, causing the bowels to empty.
 The enteric nervous system (ENS) of the gastrointestinal (GI) tract is composed of over 100 million neurons that work to break down food.
 Negative emotions, such as stress and anxiety, can impact the efficacy of the ENS.
-Stress can change the balance of gut bacteria or affect communication between the brain and stomach which can trigger diarrhea.
+Stress can change the balance of gut bacteria or impact communication between the brain and stomach which can trigger diarrhea.
 This reaction can be even worse for people who struggle with chronic bowel disorders.
-That being said, stress can be a response to something that is good or bad.
-Although your darling is not a physical threat to your safety, your body perceives the shot of adrenaline produced in response to seeing him as stress.
-You might also notice that your heart pounds or that you start sweating more.
-These are all normal responses to stress, and they help to prepare your body to adjust to new circumstances.

 Originally published Jun 06, 2008